 For me, mindfulness (focusing one’s awareness on the present moment) and grounding techniques (pretty much the same idea) have been the most helpful coping skills I’ve learned to prevent depersonalization and derealization.
 I learned using mindfulness while attending DBT (Dialectical Behavioral Therapy), but I’ve learned many grounding techniques from both DBT and CBT (Cognitive Behavioral Therapy).
 The following grounding techniques have been helpful for me:

 - Prepare for a stressful event in advance – If you know you will be entering a triggering environment, rehearse a sample conversation (or reassuring words) in your head ahead of time.
 Visualize yourself remaining grounded or making pre-planned movements or responses.

-- Take a special note of your surroundings – Take a moment to zero in on something you’re familiar with (like a painting or a house along your route), and describe it in your mind or out loud (if appropriate).
+- Take a special note of your surroundings and how much time has passed since you did “this or that” – Zero in on something you’re familiar with (like a painting or a house along your route), and describe it in your mind or out loud (if appropriate).

 - Distract yourself with a “game” in your mind – Sing a funny song in your head.
 Count to six.
 Listen to the tapping of your foot on the ground.

 - Visualize a calming place that you’ve been to in the past – Remember the feeling of being at the beach and hearing the pleasing sound of the waves.
 Imagine being in bed hugging your pillow.

 - Reorient yourself to the current place and time – Ask questions like what time is it?
 Who am I speaking to?
 What is my name?
 Where am I?
 So what is this day about?
 What am I trying to (or want to) accomplish today?”
 With this in mind, it can even be good to keep a “To Do” list and cross things off as you do them or create a general outline of what you plan to do and accomplish.